Al Jazeera controversies: India

 Columnist Seema Sirohi has accused Al Jazeera of spreading an ignorant anti-India narrative in its coverage of the country.
 The Indian government banned the Al Jazeera TV channel in April 2015 for five days for repeatedly broadcasting disputed maps of India.
 According to the Surveyor General (SGI) had observed that in some of the maps displayed by Al Jazeera, "a portion of the Indian territory of Jammu and Kashmir (i.e. PoK and Aksai Chin) has not been shown as a part of Indian territory" on some Al Jazeera maps; Lakshadweep and the Andaman Islands were also not shown as Indian territories on some of the maps.
 In its reply to an order to show cause, Al Jazeera said that all its maps are generated by internationally known software used by Global News Providers.
 In a separate statement, Al Jazeera said that it was penalised for a legacy issue since it had abided by the Indian guidelines since 2014.

+In June 2023, India ...
+Who Lit the Fuse? a documentary produced by Al Jazeera's Point Blank investigation series was banned by the Allahabad High Court in Uttar Pradesh.
+The documentary investigates the activities of Hindu nationalist groups and portrays the challenges faced by India's Muslim minority.